metricly/metricly-docs/content/dashboards/view-a-dashboard.md

 author: Lawrence Lane
 ---

-Visualize your data in Metricly with dashboards.You can use the default, pre-packaged integration dashboards or create and customize your own using [widgets][1]. **Default dashboards are not editable.**
+Visualize your data in CloudWisdomwith dashboards.You can use the default, pre-packaged integration dashboards or create and customize your own using [widgets][1]. **Default dashboards are not editable.**

 ## View a Dashboard